-Life in Bangladesh for landless rural populations and people who are illiterate, is extremely hard.
+Life in Bangladesh for rural populations and people who are illiterate, can be extremely hard.
 With irregular income and no financial safety net, many families are forced to make decisions on the basis of what will allow them to get through each day, let alone plan for a future.

 Starting with functional education, Symbiosis encourages participation in savings groups.
 Over time, the Symbiosis groups will become more independent and be encouraged to form their own community based organisation.
 Once formally registered, these organisations become catalysts for change within their own communities.

 No matter where we work, our National field staff play a key role in understanding the culture, challenges and opportunities within every community.
 Underpinning what we do is the relationships which are formed between our team and the people we work with.
 We know that working together for good takes time and trust